Conformal Spectrum and Harmonic maps: Introduction

 If $\lambda$ is the first eigenvalue of the laplacian then the manifold $(M,g)$ is said to be $\lambda_1-$minimal.
 For instance, any Riemannian irreducible homogeneous space is $\lambda_1-$minimal.
 In \cite{N1}, the first author proved the following result: any $\lambda_1-$maximal Riemannian surface is $\lambda_1-$minimal.
 This result has been generalized by El Soufi and Ilias to any dimension in \cite{SIPacific}.
 The importance of maximal metrics in Riemannian geometry is related to $\lambda_1-$minimality.
 The metric $g$ on an $n-$dimensional manifold is $\lambda_1-$minimal if the eigenspace $U_1(g)$ associated to the first non zero eigenvalue of the Laplace-Beltrami operator contains a family $\left \{ u_1,\cdot \cdot \cdot, u_k \right \}$ of eigenfunctions such that

 It appears that the topological spectrum has deep connections with minimal submanifolds of Euclidean spheres.
-Indeed, by a well-known result of Takahashi (see \cite{taka}), there is equivalence between the two assertions: the map

-is a minimal immersion from $(M,g)$ into the Euclidean sphere $\mathbb S^{k-1}_1$ if and only if the metric $g$ writes as \eqref{metric}.
+Indeed, by a well-known result of Takahashi (see \cite{taka}), the map $U: M \to \mathbb R^k$ defined by $U=(u_1,\cdot \cdot \cdot, u_k)$ is a minimal immersion from $(M,g)$ into the Euclidean sphere $\mathbb S^{k-1}$ if and only if the metric $g$ writes as in \eqref{metric}.

 The hardest question on the existence of a smooth, or at least sufficiently smooth, metric maximizing the first eigenvalue reminded open.
 In a natural ramification of this problem, one can consider a topological spectrum under additional constraints of staying in the conformal class of the background metric.
 This leads to the so-called conformal spectrum.
 We define